gonfva/gonfva.github.io/content/en/blog/2013-02-06-spanish-budget-deficit-what-if.md

 EDIT: I've done again the calculations and are more unbelievable even.
 I won't update this post but IMO it is quite reasonable to hit the target.

-From time I tend to write about the <a href="http://gonfva.blogspot.co.uk/2012/09/june-deficit-was-854.html">Spanish budget deficit</a>.
+From time I tend to write about the [Spanish budget deficit](http://gonfva.blogspot.co.uk/2012/09/june-deficit-was-854.html).

 Almost nobody expects that Spain will meet its commitment around budget deficit for 2012.